jarodra/spotify-auto-discovery/README.md

 - EXPIRES_AT

 #### Server
+If you already have a virtual machine or a local machine that is going to be running at the desired schedule and want to use it for this purpose you can!
 Just leave .cache and .env in your and use `crontab -e` add a new line like the following one, save and exit:

     0 8 * * 1 /usr/bin/python3 /path/to/my_script/main.py